 This stylish hostel is set in the grand surroundings of a 19th-century palace and is close to the buzzing district of Malasaña, one of Madrid’s top nightlife hubs.
 Billed as Madrid’s first luxury youth hostel, this is a great option if you want a more refined hostel experience.
 There are still plenty of fun activities on offer, as well as a bar and lounge area.
 Dorm beds start at €14.

+OK Hostel is located in the beautiful and historic neighbourhood of La Latina, the epicentre of Madrid’s tapas bar scene.
+It has a good range of social activities for guests, including walking tours, bar crawls and regular social dinners – a great chance to meet some fellow guests.
+Rooms range from private doubles to female-only and mixed dorms of six and four beds.
 Set in an historic building in the neighbourhood of La Latina, OK Hostel is on the doorstep of Madrid’s best tapas scene and the famous Sunday street market, the Rastro.
 It offers walking tours and tapas crawls as well as regular social dinners, which are good opportunities to mingle with fellow guests.
 Dorm beds start at €15.